 I know there is a major head game being played with you serial quitters.
 The difference between the successful quitter and the serial quitter is that we don’t allow the head games to impact our commitment to our quit and our maintenance of it.
 We may have the same, or similar, triggered responses, the same gnawing in our guts when cravings arise - we just acknowledge them, accept them as part of the journey and turn our attention in a different direction.

 And a VERY GOOD direction to turn one’s attention to when going through a fragile quit time is to get on here and READ and READ and READ.
-Because reading reinforces the commitment.
-And so does responding on other’s blogs/conversations.
+Because reading reinforces our commitment.
+And so does responding on others' blogs/conversations.
 Giving support is almost as important to a quit as receiving it.
 Those of you who have been here for years understand exactly what I mean by that.

-All you serial here know why you need to stop smoking, know that it’s not good for our bodies, not the wisest choice.
+All you serial quitters here know why you need to stop smoking/vaping, know that it’s not good for our bodies, not the wisest choice.
 Until you accept the commitment - no matter what - you will be on that gerbil wheel all your life.
 Condemned by your own lack of commitment, to begin another Day One over and over and over.
 Until the time may come when it’s past the point of no return regarding your health options.

 Please don’t wait ‘til then.
 Yes, quitting is hard.
 But remaining quit is easier once you get to a certain point.
 You simply MUST be willing to hang in until that point occurs.
 Getting a diagnosis that limits your living options and quality of life is the least happy scenario.